linux-kernel-labs/linux/Documentation/teaching/labs/infrastructure.rst

    tools/labs $ TODO=2 LABS="kernel_modules/8-kprobes" skels

-Once the skelton drivers are generated you can build them with the **build** make target:
+Once the skeleton drivers are generated you can build them with the **build** make target:

 .. code-block:: shell